blakeberg/geth-node/README.md

     docker pull blakeberg/geth-node

-or copy the sources to your docker host.
+or copy the sources to your docker host and build on your own.

 ### Build